emanchado/narrows/README.md

 TODO
 ====

-* Really wait until everything is loaded before showing the "Start" button
+* First-time configuration without assuming admin@example.com?
 * Delete characters from a narration?
 * Allow narrators to update which player plays a character
-* First-time configuration without assuming admin@example.com?

 Initial narrator
 ----------------